 Rock Run Gob Pile is located in Section 20 of Coal Township in Perry County and lies within the 14 digit HUC unit #05030204060010.
 The Rock Run Gob Pile is stretched over 17 acres and was located on the north side of the Rock Run tributary.
 The design was completed by ODNR-DMRM and Damariscotta for \$15,000.
-The treatment approach for this site was to cover the gob pile using standard reclamation methods, covering the gob with a layer of FGD, and installing a Successive Alkalinity Producing System (SAPS) to treat the acid mine drainage emitting from a deep mine at the back of the property.
+The treatment approach for this site was to cover the 17 acre gob pile using standard reclamation methods, covering the gob with a layer of FGD, and installing a 3,200 Sq. ft.
+Successive Alkalinity Producing System (SAPS) to treat the acid mine drainage emitting from a deep mine at the back of the property.
 The goal of the design was to reclaim the gob pile and reduce metals and acid loadings from the mine drainage.
-The project goal was met by reducing acid loading at station MC00800 by 93%.
+The project goal was met by reducing acidity to net alkaline conditions at station RR02100 and increasing the pH.
 Major considerations encountered during the design process was the mine drainage exiting the SAPS (approximately 10% of the water exiting the site) couldn't be separated from the gob pile reclaim.
 The valley was too small to accommodate and separate the run off from the SAPS treatment cells so a OLC was lined to carry the drainage off site after treatment.
 Construction was complete 9/1/1999 by Stimmel Brothers Construction for a cost of \$274,500.
 The major responsibility of the construction company was to reclaim the gob pile, install the SAPS, and install the lined OLC.
 The funding sources for this project were for both the design and construction: ODNR-DMRM, EPA-319, and OSM-ACSI.